USNS Comfort: Hurricane Maria (2017)

 On 29 September 2017, the ship set sail for Puerto Rico to bring assistance to the island after Hurricane Maria had hit it nine days earlier.
 She arrived the evening of 3 October 2017.
 While in San Juan, Comfort hosted a summit with key stakeholders to synchronize efforts for the ship's mission throughout the area.
 The ship's 835 personnel partnered with Federal DMAT teams DMAT/COMFORT partnership and evaluated 6,003 patients, 1,912 patients were sent to Comfort 290 patients admitted, and 192 surgeries performed.
 She provided over 40,000 lab tests, over 16,000 prescriptions, 343 CT scans, and 1,169 radiology studies.
 Dental services provided acute dental care for 312 patients.
 However, she was there to support the sickest patients on the island.
 Comfort's 50-bed ICU had the highest acuity patients of any military hospital in the world.
-The ship acted as a support structure for all the islands hospitals taking their sickest ICU patients, the only oxygen producing plant on the island, she filled every hospital's oxygen tanks to help them support their patients.
+The ship acted as a support structure for all the island's hospitals taking their sickest ICU patients, the only oxygen producing plant on the island, she filled every hospital's oxygen tanks to help them support their patients.
 Additionally her sterilizers were used to sterilize, clean, and wrap surgery kits for multiple hospitals, using her ability to be a force multiplier allowing other hospitals to continue to provide care, and surgeries while they stabilized their power and facilities.
 She provided life saving care, including dialysis as well as fixed dialysis shunts and placed portacath shunts as the only working interventional radiology capability.
 This along with partnering with Puerto Rico's Health Department was able to diagnose cancers and assist in getting patients started on cancer therapy.
 She even had two births on board after receiving mothers who had been in labor in hallways for days.
 Her skilled providers provided necessary orthopedic surgeries, provided CT scans for her patients or ones referred from one of the other over 60 hospitals on island.
 This was at a cost of about $180,000 a day.
 As the island infrastructure improved the admission rate to the ship declined to 1% of patients presenting, she was ordered home on 17 November.